ahmedatteia/AZ_Data_Architecture/README.md

-### Note: Project deployment still in progress will add more update
+### Note: Project deployment still in progress will add more updates soon

 # Data Lakes Batch Processing On Premises